SongleChen2015/VERAM/data/ReadMe.md

 2. The data files are listed below.

+    (1) ModelNet40_AlexNetFC6_All144Views_Test.h5
-    (1) ModelNet40_AlexNetFC6_All144Views_Test.h5--corresponding to the FC6 features extracted from AlexNet for all 144 views of each shape in the testing set of ModelNet40
+    --corresponding to the FC6 features extracted from AlexNet for all 144 views of each shape in the testing set of ModelNet40

     (2) ModelNet40_AlexNetFC6_All144Views_TrainData_Confidence.h5--corresponding to